View Document Text

 financial planning fees are agreed upon prior to entering into a contract with the client.

-All financial planning services contracts may be terminated with a written notice within five (5) days of
+All financial planning services agreements can be terminated with written notice within five (5) days of

 Continuous Financial Planning and Plan Implementation